Ordina-Group/pythoneers-kubernetes-workshop/exercises/part-2/README.md

 To iterate on the previous exercises we will start with the same starting point.
 Use the following command to create the starting point:

+!NOTE Podman Desktop users need to change the image to `localhost/app:v1` in the manifest.yaml file.

 ```shell
 kubectl apply -f exercises/part-2/manifest.yaml
 ```

-!NOTE Podman Desktop users need a ingress resource to have a similar experience as Docker Desktop users.
+!NOTE Podman Desktop users need a ingress resource to ha ve a similar experience as Docker Desktop users.
 The ingress resource is created for you with the following command:

 ```shell
 kubectl apply -f exercises/part-2/manifest-kind-ingress.yaml